hmito/esj72web/web/basic_information.md

 ## Promoting Diversity

-The Ecological Society respects diversity.
+The Ecological Society of Japan respects diversity.
 We expect ambitious proposals from researchers of diverse positions, genders and nationalities.
 Organisers of symposia and workshops should also take into consideration the balance of positions and genders of the organisers and speakers.

 The conference will make considerations in accordance with the Disability Discrimination Act, so if you require any consideration when attending the conference, please contact us via [Contact form](contact).
 If you wish to give a presentation, please contact us as far as possible by 31 October 2024.